zamm-dev/zamm/ui/settings.md

   });
 ```

-Now the sound gets persisted, but the slider looks off in the final built app.
+Now the sound gets persisted, but the slider [looks off](./screenshots/6c04f56.png) in the final built app.
 The progress bar vertical height is proportional to the progress.
+We therefore completely implement the slider ourselves from scratch in [`slider.md`](./slider.md), so as to not be beholden to the whims of various browsers.

 ## Sidebar mock navigation